Events Archive: 2023 | 2024 | 2025 | Upcoming Events

 May 2025

-Karen Marzonie, Director of Gardens & Grounds at Fair Lane Estate - May Meeting (In person & Virtual)
+WOWC May member meeting - guest speaker Karen Marzonie, Director of Gardens & Grounds at Fair Lane Estate (In person & Virtual)

 Environmental Interpretive Center at University of Michigan Dearborn, 4901 Evergreen Rd, Dearborn, MI, 48128 Map